Mulayam Singh Yadav's daughter-in-law Aparna Yadav joins BJP | Politics

 - India

 Yadav has often claimed that several signature development projects of the BJP government in the state were either sanctioned or even undertaken by his dispensation when it was in power during 2012-17, a claim mocked by the ruling party.
 Praising Aparna Yadav, Maurya said she had been from time to time expressing views that showed her inclination towards the BJP.
 The Uttar Pradesh BJP president used the occasion to hit out at the Samajwadi Party for its alleged support to criminals in its ticket distribution in western Uttar Pradesh, the region which goes to the polls on February 10 and 14.
-Farmers and women never felts safe when the SP was in power, he said.
+Farmers and women never felt safe when the SP was in power, he said.
 Aparna Yadav believes that good governance of PM Modi and Chief Minister Yogi Adityanath should continue, and her induction in the BJP will boost the party, Singh said.
 The BJP may field her in the polls, sources said.
+After her joining ceremony, Aparna Yadav met BJP national president J P Nadda, CM Adityanath and other office-bearers of the party.
+The development comes days after a string of BJP lawmakers from the state, including ministers and mostly from backward castes, had defected to the Samajwadi Party, alleging that the BJP worked against the interests of the poor and deprived communities.
 Aparna Yadav had contested the 2017 assembly polls on the Samajwadi Party ticket from Lucknow Cantt but had lost to BJP's Rita Bahuguna Joshi, now a Lok Sabha member.
 Assembly polls in Uttar Pradesh will be held in seven phases beginning from February 10.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)